Transformers: Revenge of the Fallen

 |"Sam, I'm brukking up wiff youuu."|

-The military is once again portrayed as no nonsense serious business.
-With multiple monitors showing random shit and a bunch of guys saying things that aren't important to the story.
-General Morshower (played by Glenn Morshower.
-How original.) walks around saying important things like, "Let's get clearance, Clarence" and "What's our vector, Victor?"
+The military is once again portrayed as no-nonsense serious business.
+There are multiple monitors showing random shit and a bunch of guys saying things that aren't important to the story.
+General Morshower (played by Glenn Morshower, how original.) walks around saying important things like, "Let's get clearance, Clarence," and "What's our vector, Victor?"
 Josh Duhamel and Tyrese Gibson return in their respective roles but are given little to do.
 In fact, I'm surprised Tyrese is even in the movie.
 He really does nothing and is hardly shown.
 And since the fight at the end is such a visual mess, he could transform into a giant rapping robot and nobody would even notice.